-SOC 436 Internship in Sociology
+SOC 436 Internship in Sociology Three credit hours

 Through placement in a criminal justice agency or social service agency, students will put into practice concepts, methods and theories learned in course work.
 Students will work 120 hours at an agency during a semester.
 Course may be taken twice.
 Prerequisite: CRIM 131 or SOC 131.
 Offered Every Semester.